Zeno97/cordova-plugin-jitsi-meet-sdk/README.md

 Working in progress...

 ## Issues
 The plugin will receive updates and fixes.
-In the future will be developed also an ios version.
 Write in the Issues section for any problem.

-If you are looking for a minimal implementation that works both for Android and iOS i suggest this plugin https://github.com/findmate/cordova-plugin-jitsi-meet

 ## About me
-I am available for freelance work.
-I work with Cordova for Android platform (i can give a basic support for iOS), Android app development and web development.

-Write me at zeon97@outlook.it
+You can email me at zeon97@outlook.it

 ### Thanks!